ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 Halachos for Sunday, September 7, 2014

-1) The first 3 Brachos of Birchas HaMazon are biblical obligations, and were originally able to be recited in any Nusach (text) that each individual saw fit, as long as the following ideas were mentioned: Thanking Hashem for sustenance, the land of Israel, the covenant between Hashem and Klal Yisroel, the Torah and the kingdom of the house of Dovid (Talmud Brachos 49a)
+1) The first 3 Brachos of Birchas HaMazon are biblical obligations, and were originally able to be recited in any Nusach (text) that each individual saw fit, as long as the following ideas were mentioned: Thanking Hashem for sustenance, Eretz Yisroel, the covenant between Hashem and Klal Yisroel, the Torah and the kingdom of the house of Dovid (Talmud Brachos 49a)

-2) However, in later years, Moshe Rabbeinu (HaZan), Yehoshua Bin Nun (Nodeh Lecha), Dovid HaMelech and Shlomo HaMelech (Bonei Yerushalayim), respectively, instituted the text that needed to be recited for the first 3 Brachos.
+2) However, eventually, Moshe Rabbeinu (HaZan), Yehoshua Bin Nun (Nodeh Lecha), Dovid HaMelech and Shlomo HaMelech (Bonei Yerushalayim), respectively, instituted the text that needed to be recited for the first 3 Brachos.

-After the destruction of the Bais HaMikdash, Ezra HaSofer instituted the text of the fourth Bracha (HaTov V'HaMeitiv), and this text is what needs to be recited until the Bais HaMikdash is rebuilt (very soon iy"H).
-(See Tashbatz Vol. 2 Siman 161.
-See also Rambam Hilchos Brachos Perek1:5 and Perek 2:2, Sefer HaChinuch Mitzvah 430, Shulchan Aruch HaRav 187:1-3 and Aruch HaShulchan 187:1)
+After the Bar Kochva revolt, when the Jews were finally given permission by the Romans to bury the dead of the city of Beitar, The Chachamim in Yavneh instituted the text of the fourth Bracha (HaTov V'HaMeitiv), and this text is what needs to be recited until the Bais HaMikdash is rebuilt (very soon B'Ezras Hashem).
+(See Talmud Gitin 67a and Brachos 48b and Mishna Berura Siman 189 S"K 4.
+See also Tashbatz Vol. 2 Siman 161, Rambam Hilchos Brachos Perek 1:5 and Perek 2:2, Sefer HaChinuch Mitzvah 430, Shulchan Aruch HaRav 187:1-3 and Aruch HaShulchan 187:1, it's possible that Ezra Hasofer initially composed this bracha, and only later, in Yavneh, was it permanently added to the nusach of Birchas Hamazon as we have it.)

 Halachos for Monday, September 8, 2014

-Although usually we do not answer Amen to our own Blessings, it is done here to show that this point is the end of the biblical blessings, and from here and on begins the rabbinical blessings.
+Although usually we do not answer Amen to our own blessings, it is done here to show that this point is the end of the biblical blessings, and from here and on begins the rabbinical blessings.
+(Similar concept to "V'Yimalei Kevodo Es Kol Ha'Aretz Amen V'Amen" that we say in Pesukei D'Zimra, before Vayevarech Dovid, which signifies the "end" of the Pesukei D'Zimra.)

 2) The aforementioned Amen should not be said in one breath with the Bracha, rather after the word Yerushalayim there should be a short pause, and then "Amen" said.